JackCSweeney/connect_four_project/README.md

+### How to play
+In your terminal, after cloning or forking this repository, and cd into it, run `ruby lib/runner.rb` to run the game.

 ### Project Reflection

 1. This project did not provide an interaction pattern.
 How did you approach the design and problem solving process for this project?